constantcontact/jenkins_pipeline_builder/README.md

             rootPom: one
 ```

-The above two build.yaml files are equivalent.
+The above two build.yaml files are equivalent (for use: true)

 The block needs to have both an enabled and parameters key, and no other
 keys for the enables to work.
 Also note that this will fail: